lucassantosf/devops/aws/ecs_fargate.md

 # About

     Serveless;
-    Define apenas memória e CPU da Task
+    Set task memory and CPU only
     Follow the steps below:

 # Create Load Balancer :

     Go to EC2 area, on left menu 'Load Balancers', and create one giving it a name;

-    On SG, can recieve requests from anywhere to port 80;
+    On SG, can receive requests from anywhere to port 80;

 # Create Cluster :